ZhipengCai/zhipeng-academic/content/news/SimCS/index.md

 ---

-title: Two papers accepted to ICCV 2023
+title: SimCS accepted to CVPR 2023 Workshop on Continual Learning in Computer Vision
 subtitle:

 # Summary for listings and search engines